AndyGoodwin16/DataJobExploration/README.md

 <br>
 Details on visuals-
 -Bar Chart
-    -Uses 2 buttons to change the data set sorted by state -Scatter Plot
+    -Uses three buttons to switch between datasets -Scatter Plot
     -Cost of living index versus median salary for data scientist by state -utilizes tooltips to show more information when mousing over data point -Data Table
-    -sorts data by the column
+    -sorts data by the column name
     -has all 707 lines of the data
-    -search function throughout the entire dataset
+    -search function throughout the entire dataset -Maps
+    -Has three gradient heat maps showing cost of living index, salary and cost of living differential, and average salary by state